department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

   - Key areas to monitor for the user include screen views, statement downloads, and url navigation to pay.gov with Firebase/Google Analytics
   - Success and errors through the API will be tracked and alerted through datadog and linked to an alert slack channel
 - **Are you introducing any custom metric tags?
 Have you considered their cost and potential cardinality?
 High cardinality = higher cost**
+  - Yes, we plan to introduce custom metric tags via Firebase to track specific user interactions related to benefit overpayments and medical copayments.
+The metrics will include:
+    - Total number of views of benefit overpayments and medical copayments screens (tracked monthly)
+    - Overall app volume after debt feature implementation (tracked monthly)
+    - Total number of clicks on links to access VA.gov for payments (tracked monthly)
+    - Total number of clicks on empty state screens for benefit overpayments and medical copayments (tracked monthly for design assessment)
 - **Are there any sensitive data risks with logging?**
+  - No significant sensitive data risks.
+Logging will follow existing vets-api patterns that exclude PII/PHI from logs.
+Only non-sensitive identifiers and error information will be logged for debugging purposes.

 ## Infrastructure and network changes
 - List any changes or additions